 - Safety showers as well as stations for hand washing and eye washing if necessary

 - Materials that are wholly resistant to chemicals and bacteria

 - Facilities that can be used for handling live specimens for testing

 - Sterilization equipment

 - Piping for cold and hot water

-As for dry labs, these come with slightly less requirements, the primary of which include fire suppression systems, vibration controls that can be used for sensitive instruments, high quality HVAC controls, and clean power systems that can accommodate network communications, sensitive computers, and research instruments.
+As for dry labs, these come with slightly less requirements, the primary of which include fire suppression systems, vibration controls that can be used for sensitive instruments, and high quality HVAC controls.
+Additionally, clean power systems that can accommodate network communications, sensitive computers, and research instruments are needed as well.

 Because of how distinct these defining features are, it should be easy to determine whether your startup would require a wet lab or dry lab.
-The aforementioned considerations for both dry labs and wet labs aren’t exhaustive and aren’t mandatory for a company looking to sponsor a wet lab.
-These labs can be made in a wide variety of different configurations, which is why you should take a look at every feature of a wet lab before making your selection.
+The aforementioned considerations for both dry and wet labs aren’t exhaustive and aren’t mandatory for a company looking to sponsor a wet lab.
+These labs can be made in a wide variety of different configurations.
+Because of this every feature of a wet lab should be considered before making your selection.

 The staff who works at these labs are also decidedly different.
 The staff within a wet lab will primarily be hands-on with chemicals and other possibly hazardous substances.
 These researchers will need to properly understand basic lab techniques, which include general safety procedures in the event of a hazardous chemical spill as well as techniques that pertain to the types of experiments that they are performing.